gravityforms/gravityformscli/readme.txt

 The above commands all require Gravity Forms to be installed.
 However, if Gravity Forms is not installed then you can use this add-on to install it along with all the other official Gravity Forms add-ons.

 The install command will download and install the latest version Gravity Forms available for auto-update and then run the database setup.
+The license key will be saved in the plugin settings.

 A valid license key is required either in the GF_LICENSE_KEY constant or the --key option.